TehShrike/resume/readme.md

 	<a href="mailto:me@JoshDuff.com">me@JoshDuff.com</a>
 </p>

 I've spent over a decade building desktop and web applications for various industries.
-I turn customer needs into technical specs and deliver software slowly and steadily over many small iterations/deliverables.

 I've delivered software solutions by myself, and as a member of small teams.

-I have experience with large web frameworks, but am comfortable building a toolbox out of composable libraries.
-I have worked with various database systems, but spend the most time with MySQL.
+I prefer to work as a project manager/developer, interacting directly with customers and translating business requirements into deliverables with the help of my peers.

 ## Previous employers

+Since 2017 I have worked as a freelancer, mostly serving clients in the publishing and customer service industries.

 ### Cake (consumer software), 2016-2017 (remote)